doctrine/common-documentation/en/reference/annotations.rst

     AnnotationRegistry::registerAnnotationNamespace("MyProject\Annotations", "/path/to/myproject/src");

     $reader = new AnnotationReader();
-    $reader->setIgnoreNotImportedAnnotations( true );
+    AnnotationReader::addGlobalIgnoredName('dummy');

 The second block with the annotation registry calls registers all the three different annotation namespaces that are used.
 Doctrine saves all its annotations in a single file, that is why ``AnnotationRegistry#registerFile`` is used in contrast to ``AnnotationRegistry#registerAnnotationNamespace`` which creates a PSR-0 compatible loading mechanism for class to file names.

-In the third block creates the AnnotationReader instance and sets the error reporting to ignore not imported exceptions.
-This prevents you from finding typos in annotations, however it also allows you to use arbitrary annotations without failure.
-Enabling or disabling this variable is a double-edged sword.
-Ignoring not imported annotations prevents validation of annotations, however it also liberate you from the strict requirements on your docblocks, mainly that unknown annotations will make your code fail.
-Setting this variable is necessary in our example case, otherwise @dummy would throw an exception while parsing the docblock of ``MyProject\Entities\User#id``.
+In the third block, we create the actual AnnotationReader instance.
+Note that we also add "dummy" to the global list of annotations for which we do not throw exceptions.
+Setting this is necessary in our example case, otherwise @dummy would trigger an exception to be thrown during the parsing of the docblock of ``MyProject\Entities\User#id``.

 Setup and Configuration
 -----------------------